Zack Steffen Profile

 Zack Steffen and Manchester City

 Steffen spent the 2019/20 season on loan at Fortuna Dusseldorf.
-The German Bundesliga club's sporting director, Lutz Pfannenstiel, described Steffen as the "perfect example of a modern goalkeeper."
+The German Bundesliga club's sporting director, Lutz Pfannenstiel, a former keeper himself, described Steffen as the "perfect example of a modern goalkeeper".

-Steffen started Dusseldorf's first 17 matches and earned rave reviews, but then he was kept out of the rest of the season by injuries as the team was relegated.
+Steffen started Dusseldorf's first 17 matches and earned rave reviews, but then he was kept out of the rest of the season by injuries as the team were relegated.

 Steffen then kept a clean sheet in the 3-0 FA Cup win over Birmingham City.